webmakaka/Learn-DevOps-CI-CD-with-Jenkins-using-Pipelines-and-Docker/README.md

 ![Jenkins](/img/pic5.png "Jenkins")

 Inside file misc/Jenkinsfile replace 'dockerhub' on 'credential_id'.

+And marley/docker-nodejs-demo on your.

 Commit and push code.

 <br/>